DocumentWDP-2

 E.auth.Token.001 → E.AUTH.TOKEN.001 → Xy8Qz

-Typo resilience: Users can search for errors without worrying about exact case.
+Typographical error resilience: Users MAY search for diagnostics without concern for exact case.

-Cross-implementation safety: Even if implementations format slightly differently, hashes match.
+Cross-implementation safety: Even if implementations format slightly differently, hashes MUST match.

-• Convert to uppercase only when computing hash
+• MUST convert to uppercase only when computing hash

-• Never store or transmit the uppercase form (use display form)
+• SHOULD NOT store or transmit the uppercase form (use display form)

 9. Implementation Guide#